 Name

 Date of Request

-- ssional Counseling & Supervision program at the owing reason:
+I hereby request a leave from the Prof University of West Georgia for the fo Pessional Counseling & Supervision program at the llowing reason:

-g in writing a request for a readmission interview with the my readiness for readmission to the program.
-This is prior to semester of proposed reentry.
+Program Director in order to determin ing in writing a request for a readmission interview with the ne my readiness for readmission to the program.
+This ays prior to semester of proposed reentry.

-and professional good standing at the time of my request vailable cohort on a space available basis.
+ic and professional good standing at the time of my request available cohort on a space available basis.

 Approved Denied

 Student Signature and Date

 Program Director Signature and